Scholarships for Students of German

 2. The Society for New Zealand-German Student Exchange (NZGSE)

-This non-profit organisation provides scolarships enabling senior secondary school students to spend between two and three months living and studying as a member of a family in another country.
+This non-profit organisation provides scholarships enabling senior secondary school students to spend between two and three months living and studying as a member of a family in another country.
 New Zealand students stay with families in Germany for approximately ten weeks from the end of November to early February while the German partners stay in New Zealand from June to August the following year.
 Students attend school in the respective countries.
 Scholarship winners are provided with return tickets to Germany and insurance cover.
+Prior to their departure for home, all scholarship winners from New Zealand and Australia meet at a camp and travel together to Bonn and Berlin.
 These costs (approximately $ 600) must be paid by the scholarship winners themselves who are also responsible for an adequate supply of pocket money during their stay, expenses in conjunction with organised trips, and for the cost of all travel in Europe.
-Host parents are expected to accommodate and feed their guests.
+Host parents are expected to accommodate and cater for their guests.

 Please note: It is required that the scholarship recipients host their German exchange partner the following year.